lee2sman/1dimensiondungeon/ROADMAP.md

 - [ ] potions
   - [ ] teleport
   - [ ] get sick ('You were poisoned' and decrease player hp)
+  - [ ] cloak of darkness - cannot see actual board, they are renderes as empty spaces - would need clock feature
   - [ ] spawn a random enemy
   - [ ] agitate monsters (increase their aggression)
   - [ ] dissolving spell. fall through floor